Experiment Introduction

 If you get a question incorrect, you can choose to either retry the quiz, or see the correct answers.
 We encourage you to retry the quiz until you get 100% — feel free to review the content before retrying the quiz.
 Note that once you see the correct answers, you cannot retry the quiz.

-If you spot an issue in a question, you can submit a bug report by clicking the 🐞 icon.
-If you spot any other issue in this book, you can file an issue on our Github repository: https://github.com/cognitive-engineering-lab/rust-book
+If you spot an issue in a quiz or other part of the book, you can file an issue on our Github repository: https://github.com/cognitive-engineering-lab/rust-book

 2. Highlighting